tk-notes/lucas-meier-blog/content/posts/2022/05/explaining-yaos-garbled-circuits/index.md

 # Walking on Wires

-The Garbled Circuits protocol is _assymetric_: each of the two parties does something different.
+The Garbled Circuits protocol is _asymmetric_: each of the two parties does something different.
 One of the parties is what I'll call the _garbler_: their job is to obfuscate the circuit and the input values, and hand that mess over